ivarref/spa-monkey/network-failures.md

 And this message is only included because the
 [jul to slf4j bridge](https://stackoverflow.com/questions/9117030/jul-to-slf4j-bridge) was installed,
-otherwise this message would only have made it to stdout, which you may or may not be collecting into your logging infrastructure.
+otherwise this message would only have made it to stdout, which you may or may not be collecting in your logging infrastructure.

 Despite the fact that the query took approximately 16